 Socially disadvantaged populations also experience preventable differences in death and loss of health due to disease, injury, violence, and opportunities to achieve the best possible health outcomes.

-For example, a person who has no access to grocery stores with healthy foods is more likely to have poor nutrition.
+For example, a person without access to grocery stores with healthy foods is likelier to have poor nutrition.
 This puts the person at an increased risk of developing a condition such as heart disease, diabetes, and/or obesity, and even possibly a lower life expectancy as compared to a person with access to healthy foods.
-That is why public health organizations need to work with sectors in the community like education, transportation, and housing to improve the conditions of people in their environments.
+That is why public health organizations need to work with sectors in the community, like education, transportation, and housing, to improve the conditions of people in their environments.